 India / Tata Ultra Mega-01/Mundra and Anjar

-Coastal Gujarat Power Limited (CGPL or the company) is building, and will operate a 4,000MW ‘ultra mega’ imported coal and supercritical technology based power plant at the port city of Mundra in the state of Gujarat in India.
-The project will source imported coal from mines of Indonesia and other countries.
+Coastal Gujarat Power Limited (CGPL or the company) has built, and is operating a 4,000MW ‘ultra mega’ power plant in Mundra, in the state of Gujarat in India.
+The plant utilizes supercritical technology and sources imported coal from mines of Indonesia and other countries.
 IFC’s is investing in the project through an A Loan of US$450 million.

 In June 2011, a complaint representing various potentially affected fishing communities was filed with the CAO.
 The complaint raises issues related to the project’s social and environmental impact on fishing communities, specifically: deterioration of water quality and fish populations, blocked access to fishing and drying sites, forced displacement of fishermen, community health impacts due to air emissions, and destruction of natural habitats, particularly mangroves.
 The complainants also believe the impacts to their fishing communities were not adequately identified and mitigated, and the cumulative impact of the project was not adequately assessed.

 The complaint was deemed eligible for assessment in June 2011.
-A CAO Ombudsman team visited the site in August and October 2011 to engage with the relevant parties to discuss options for resolution of the issues raised in the complaint.
+A CAO Dispute Resolution team visited the site in August and October 2011 to engage with the relevant parties to discuss options for resolution of the issues raised in the complaint.
 After a series of meetings and discussions with CAO, the complainants decided that they preferred that CAO transfer the complaint to its compliance function.
-CAO's ombudsman team concluded their involvement in the case and released an assessment report in English and Gujarati.
+CAO's Dispute Resolution team concluded their involvement in the case and released an assessment report in English and Gujarati.

 The case was formally transferred to CAO Compliance in February 2012.
 CAO's Operational Guidelines provide for a compliance appraisal in order to decide whether an audit of IFC's role in the project is warranted.